Do you struggle with life and/or college stress?

 CCC Wellness Central:

 This is a free health and wellness resource created especially for California Community College students.
 This resource is here for you to access in your space at your pace!

 Notice to Clients

-The Board of Behavioral Sciences receives and responds to complaints regarding services provided within the scope of practice of marriage and family therapists, clinical social workers, and professional clinical counselors.
+The Board of Behavioral Sciences receives and responds to complaints regarding services provided within the scope of practice of clinical social workers, marriage and family therapists, and professional clinical counselors.
 You may contact the board online at www.bbs.ca.gov, or by calling (916) 574-7830.

-The Mental Health Counseling Center of San Diego City College receives and responds to complaints regarding the practice of psychotherapy by any unlicensed or unregistered counselor providing services at San Diego City College.
-To file a complaint, contact (619) 388-3055, email@example.com, www.sdcity.edu/mentalhealthcounseling, or Mental Health Counseling Center A-180, 1313 Park Blvd., San Diego, CA 92101.
+The Mental Health Counseling of the San Diego City College receives and responds to complaints regarding the practice of psychotherapy by any unlicensed or unregistered counselor providing services at San Diego City College.
+To file a complaint, contact (619) 388-3055, firstname.lastname@example.org, www.sdcity.edu/mentalhealthcounseling, or Mental Health Counseling A-180, 1313 Park Blvd., San Diego, CA 92101.